Thursday, September 9th, 2010

 Griffith Rees, being of full age and – lawfully sworn faith that on ye 21st day of December last he was sent to call James Hinton to Haverford; James Hinton appearing Rowland Powell required Thomas Reece constable of Haverford to take James Hinton into custody alleging he would prove following against him; -- whereupon James Hinton, submitted and demanded if ye Constable had any warrant; ye Constable replied he had not, and then Hinton refused to go with him; whereupon Rowland Powell required those prove to __ ye Constable accordingly, Morris Lewellin and Thomas James -- obeyed him, The deponent sayeth that John Havord said Rowland Powell wherefore James Hinton was apprehended by the Constable.
 Powell answered for theft and following – John Havord demanded what theft he had committed. – Powell replied he would prove he had stole a bond of 15 pounds value from James Mortimer, and further sayeth not. (signed) Griffth (“x” - his mark) Rees.
 Sworn by Jeremy Collett (this) 31 of May 1704.

-August 1704 (page 119): James Hinton, plaintiff versus Rowland Powell, defendant: “Judgment for want of a plea and a writ of Enquiry, (a)warded.
+1704 August: James Hinton, plaintiff versus Rowland Powell, defendant: “Judgment for want of a plea and a writ of Enquiry, (a)warded.
+(Page 119)

-August 1704: James Hinton, plaintiff versus Thomas Reese, defendant: Judgment for want of a plea and a writ of (enquiry).
+1704 August: James Hinton, plaintiff versus Thomas Reese, defendant: Judgment for want of a plea and a writ of (enquiry).
 (Slight modifications and spellings were made to make this more readable.)

-1704?
-Radnor Monthly Meeting: “Stephen Bevan and Rees Thomas for Radnor; Rowland Powell and David Llewelyn for Haverford; Rowland Ellis and John Roberts for Meirion are ordered to attend ye next quarterly meeting at Philadelphia.”
+1704? - Radnor Monthly Meeting: “Stephen Bevan and Rees Thomas for Radnor; Rowland Powell and David Llewelyn for Haverford; Rowland Ellis and John Roberts for Merion are ordered to attend ye next quarterly meeting at Philadelphia.”
 The date of this item is undetermined but precedes the next Radnor Monthly Meeting, dated 14th day/ 7th month/1704.
 Rowland Power was an active member and was listed on a number of business and marriage entries.

-1708: “Maud, the wife of Rowland Powell, was buried the second day of the second month, 1708.”
+1708 Radnor Monthly Meeting: “Maud, the wife of Rowland Powell, was buried the second day of the second month, 1708.”
 (From Radnor Monthly Meeting, deaths, page 172).

 Existing Chester County Tax Records begin in 1715, and are intermittent thereafter.